Kings support protesters marching over man shot by police - Philly

 The wave of protests stem from the March 18 fatal shooting by police of Stephon Clark, a 22-year-old unarmed black man.

-The Kings have embraced their role in the situation and have been supportive of both the Clark family and the protesters.
+Kings players are at the center of the demonstrations but they have embraced their role in the situation and have been supportive of both the Clark family and the protesters.

 "This organization has really stepped to the forefront and I wanted to use my voice as much as I could to say to try to say what I believed was right and true," Kings player Garrett Temple said.
 "There are a lot of different perspectives and a lot of different things to take into account but it's been a pretty hectic week."

-The demonstrations could grow in numbers this weekend.
-Sacramento police shot Clark eight times - seven from behind, according to autopsy results released Friday and the Kings play host to the Golden State Warriors on Saturday.
+The demonstrations at Kings' games have brought heightened attention to the protests and could grow in numbers this weekend.
+Sacramento police shot Clark eight times - seven from behind, according to autopsy results paid for by the family that were released Friday.
+The Kings play host to the Golden State Warriors on Saturday.

 The protests have resonated around the country as large crowds have held demonstrations and marches throughout the city, at one point blocking nearby freeways and surrounding streets in their call for action.